voidfemme/label_wires/README.md

 # Destination Wire Label Generator

-Generates and maintains a list of wires and export them to CSV.
+The Destination Wire Label Generator is a tool designed to generate and maintain a list of wires.
+It features a user-friendly GUI for easy management and exportation of these lists into CSV format

 ## Description

-Provides a convenient GUI for managing and generating a list of wires.
-The user can export them to CSV while allowing you to input termination addresses in the format:
+This application allows users to define and manage wire connections through a GUI.
+Each wire connection is defined by three source fields and three destination fields, namely: 'component', 'terminal block' and 'terminal'.
+The GUI provides separate fields for these input parameters, allowing the user to edit each field independently.

+Once the user fills in these fields, the program stores the data in JSON format.
+During the export process, the application converts this data into a structured CSV format.
+The CSV output for each wire will follow this format:

 `{component}-{terminal block}-{terminal}, {component}-{terminal block}-{terminal}`

-Or in the cable format variant
+Or in the cable format variant:

 `{component}-{terminal block} [{terminal}], {component}-{terminal block} [{terminal}]`

-Where the left side of the comma represents the source and the right side, the destination.
+In this format, the portion before the comma represents the source while the portion after the comma represents the destination.
-The program aims to provide an easy-to-use interface that is efficient.

 ## Getting Started

 ### Prerequisites

-Must have Python 3 to install.
-(Coming soon: installation script/Windows installation wizard)
+- This software requires Python 3 for installation

+Note: An installation script/Windows installation wizard is currently under development and will be available soon

 ## Features

-- Tree view widget to display and interact with connections
-- Localization support
+- _Interactive GUI_: Offers six input fields for defining the source and destination parameters of each wire.
+- _Data Management_: Handles wire data efficiently by storing user input in JSON format.
+- _CSV Output_: converts wire data into a structured CSV format for export
+- _Localization support_: English, Russian, Spanish, French, Shakespearean English
-- Settings window to adjust language, default save locations, and CSV delimiter
+- _Settings window_: Enables adjustment of language, default save locations, and CSV delimiter
-- Increment functionality for terminal number input fields
-- JSON content validation
+- _Increment functionality_: Provides a checkbutton to automatically Increment the numbers in the terminal fields.
+- _JSON content validation_: Ensures the integrity of the content within the application.
 - Export data to CSV files